BigSoftVideo/AVA360VR/features.md

 ### Playback

 - Scrub the timeline (video) (🌐)
-- Sync of all audio-visual assets imported in the scene
+- Synchronisation of all audio-visual assets imported in the scene
 - View mirror cam that makes visible what is behind you (🌐)

 ### Sound